bdzynda2/Fin5300/Test-3-Notes/Test-3-Notes.md

 1) Competitive Position - based on industry structure and fundamentals, one looks into the market share, how it has changed: increased, decreased, etc. Is it above or below peers?
 2) Track Record & Operating History - How has company performed over time, especially during both good and bad economic times?
 What are trends in revenue, profit margins, and cash flow?
-3) Management Strategy and Execution

-# Page 551
+3) Management Strategy and Execution - How might the management strategy positively affect the business, given competition and feasibility?
+Furthermore, how does it affect the balance sheet?
+It shouldn't adversely affect bondholders.

 ### F) Calculate and interpret the financial ratios used in analysis